Constrained multi-objective optimization of process design parameters in settings with scarce data: an application to adhesive bonding: Constrained Bayesian multiobjective optimization: proposed algorithms

-where $m(\mathbf{x})$ represents the mean of the process, and $M(\mathbf{x})$ is a realization of a Gaussian random field with mean zero (also referred to as the \emph{extrinsic uncertainty} \cite{Anke10}).
-Popular choices for $m(\mathbf{x})$ are $\sum_h\beta_h f_h(\mathbf{x})$, where the $f_h(\mathbf{x})$ are known linear or nonlinear functions of $\mathbf{x}$, and the $\beta_h$ are unknown coefficients to be estimated; $\beta_0$, an unknown constant; or $m(\mathbf{x})=0$. $M(\mathbf{x})$ can be seen as a function, randomly sampled from a space of functions that, by assumption, exhibit spatial correlation according to a covariance function (also referred to as \emph{kernel}) $k(\cdot)$:
+In this expression, $m(\mathbf{x})$ represents the mean of the process; it is often supposed to be just a constant ($\beta_0$).
+The notation $M(\mathbf{x})$ denotes a realization of a Gaussian random field with mean zero, and a covariance structure that exhibits spatial correlation (according to a \emph{covariance function} or \emph{kernel} $k(\cdot, \cdot)$):

 Often, this covariance function is assumed to be stationary, meaning that its outcome only depends on the \emph{distance} between the input locations.
-There exist multiple kernel functions in the literature \cite{williams2006gaussian}; in this work we use the \emph{squared exponential} or Gaussian kernel:.
+Multiple kernel functions exist in the literature \citep{williams2006gaussian}; a popular choice is the \emph{squared exponential} or Gaussian kernel:

-where $\theta^2$ is the process variance, and $l_k$ is the length scale of the process along dimension $k$.
-These parameters are estimated from the already observed data, usually by means of maximum likelihood estimation.
+where $\sigma^2$ is the process variance, and $l_k$ is the length scale of the process along dimension $k$.
+The parameters $\beta_0$, $\sigma^2$, and $l_k$ are estimated from the already observed data, usually by means of maximum likelihood estimation.